jjt/jjt.github.io/_posts/2013-06-20-the-new-hotness.md

 Jay jay tee dot eye oh.
 Hmmm, nice.
 So svelte compared to jasontrill.com.
 Only fitting that the rest of the site slims down to match the name.

-## Sniglet might be the best and most-appropriately-named font
+## Sniglet might be the best and most appropriately named font
 My old Jekyll blog served out of jasontrill.com was created using Jekyll-Bootstrap.
 It's great for getting up and running quickly, but Bootstrap is just completely unnecessary for my simple 1-column blog.
 So instead I'm using